-Debate still exists with regards the regulation of TPF.
-While common law doctrines against ‘champerty and maintenance’ are well versed with, however, only two countries have taken action to regulate TPF in international arbitration.
+Debate still exists with regards to the regulation of TPF.
+While common-law doctrines against ‘champerty and maintenance are well versed with, however, only two countries have taken action to regulate TPF in international arbitration.
 The Singapore Parliament passed the Civil Law (Amendment) Bill (No. 38/2016)on 10 January 2017, permitting TPF for international arbitration and related proceedings in Singapore.

 Similarly, on 14 June 2017, the Hong Kong Legislative Council passed the Arbitration and Mediation Legislation (Third Party Funding) (Amendment) Ordinance, 2017for permitting TPF of arbitration and mediation in Hong Kong.